FOCUS-Vaccine carrots or sticks? U.S. businesses grapple with getting employees inoculated

 Employees may not be easily swayed.

 "All this rushing has me nervous," said a registered nurse in Georgia, who insisted no incentive would change her mind.
-She spoke on condition of anonymity and believes the fast pace of development raises the risk of neurological problems such as Guillain-Barre syndrome.
+She spoke on condition of anonymity and believes the fast pace of development raises the risk of neurological problems.

+There have been few serious side effects in large trials of the Pfizer PFE.N and Moderna MRNA.O vaccines and no publicly reported evidence of a link to neurological problems.
+A panel of outside advisers to the U.S. Food and Drug Administration on Thursday voted that benefits outweigh the risks with Pfizer's vaccine.

 Other workers say they will freely line up for shots once the rollout to health care workers proves successful.